Piyush23102003/Topsis_for_pre-trained_model_of_sentence_similarity/README.md

 ## Calculate topsis score
 Calculate topsis score on basis of some features such as cosine similarity, manhattan distance,correlation,euclidean distance etc.
 ## Ranking
-Rank the models on basis of topsis score that is obtained( higher the score, higher the rank )
+Rank the models on basis of topsis score that is obtained( higher the score, higher the rank ) and plotted the bar graph using seaborn